yesgee/socialights/final-report.md

 **Git and Github:** Git and Github are extremely powerful tools for team projects.

 **Branching Model:** The server-side of the application was developed using the Git-flow branching model.
 This allowed multiple team members to work separately on different parts of the server, without interfering too much with each other.
 The development model for the android part is discussed in the Android connectivity section.

+The SociaLights android game was developed using Android Studio and Github as the code base.
+Team members worked on the different parts of the game and pushed code to the repository.
+The client code has unit tests written for most of it’s business logic.
+To minimize the learning curve, the android development team opted out from using Git flow and instead published code to the develop branch in most of the cases.
+This practice did not result in major setback, but it could be improved for future software development processes.

 **Code Reviews:** The branching model used in server-side development made it extremely easy to do code reviews.
 This makes sure that at least one pair of fresh eyes has seen the code, and that at least one other developer knows what's going on in the code.